 Have you ever reached into a forgotten bag of potatoes and found them sprouting, with several “eyes” or buds on each one?
-Although you can cut these eyes away and safely eat the potatoes, I wondered if you could let them continue to grow instead.
+Although you can cut these eyes away and safely eat the tubers, I wondered if you can plant a potato and let it continue to grow instead.

 So, can you plant a potato that has sprouted?
 You can plant a potato that has sprouted.
 With the proper care, it will grow into a full-fledged potato plant and produce many potatoes.
 There are also ways to improve the potato plant’s chance of survival and increase your yield.